Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 #### Nepenthe

-The holy avenger named [[5.
+The [[5.
+Mechanics/Items/Holy Avenger.md\|holy avenger]] named [[5.
 Mechanics/Items/Nepenthe (VRGR).md\|Nepenthe]] was crafted by shadar-kai to mete out justice as an executioner's weapon.
 In its lifetime, the sword has beheaded thousands of criminals, not all of whom were guilty of the crimes for which they were convicted.
 The sword cannot distinguish the guilty from the innocent.
 With each beheading, it hungers for more justice and blood.

 Nepenthe came to the Carnival in the hands of a retired half-ogre who moonlighted as a sword-swallower.
 When the half-ogre died of old age, the sword was deemed the property of the Carnival.
 It was given to [[5.
 Mechanics/Bestiary/Npc/Isolde (VRGR).md\|Isolde]] by the Carnival's previous owners, who claimed that the sword would help her protect the Carnival against any threat.